 Reaction: 2H2 (g) + O2 (g) → 2H2O + Heat (energy) (ΔH = -285.8 kJ/mol)

-Similarly when hydrogen is used in a fuel cell, Hydrogen generates only electricity, water, and heat when it reacts with oxygen.
-No carbon dioxide (CO2) or other GH gas is produced when using hydrogen.
+Similarly, in a hydrogen fuel cell, hydrogen produces only electricity, water, and heat when reacting with oxygen.
+The reaction generates no carbon dioxide (CO₂) or other greenhouse gases.

 Thus hydrogen as a clean energy fuel, no harm to environment, good for the climate to sustain.
 Hence crucial for sustainable energy transition, mitigating climate change and achieving net-zero emission goals.